Crowdedlight/Crows-Electronic-Warfare/wiki/spectrum/basic-use.md

 ## Antennas
 The spectrum device has three different antennas which covers different frequency ranges:
-* **Military Antenna:** Frequencies from: 30-389 MHz.
-Mainly used for detecting radio communication with TFAR or with the RadioChatter module put on AI.
+* **Military Antenna:** Frequencies from: 30-513 MHz.
+Used for detecting/listening to radio communication with TFAR or with the RadioChatter module put on AI.
+Also covers the 443-445 MHz frequency span that is emitted from jammable drones.
-* **Experimental Antenna:** Frequencies from: 390-500 MHz.
-Mainly used to track signals set by zeus or drones.
+* **Experimental Antenna:** Frequencies from: 520-1090 MHz.
+Used to track signals set by zeus or trackers like C-Track.
-* **Jamming Antenna:** Frequencies from: 433-440 MHz.
-Used for jamming UGVs.
+* **Jamming Antenna:** Frequencies from: 433-445 MHz.
+Used to detect, track or jam drones/UGV.
+Jammers will also show up as a sweeping signal in this frequency.

 ## Controls
 **left-mouse:** Holding it down will activate either listening to a signal or the jammer depending on antenna type